 Have you heard of seed cycling?
 This hormone supporting practice is one of the top trending wellness practices, and for good reason.
 More and more women are struggling with hormone imbalances.

 Women’s hormones are a complex system that functions in a delicate balance.
-However, women’s hormones are greatly influenced by your diet, exercise, sleep, stress levels, and environmental toxins.
+However, these hormones are greatly influenced by your diet, exercise, sleep, stress levels, and environmental toxins.
 This means that any of these factors can throw your hormones out of that delicate balance.
 In turn, a slight hormone imbalance can become the underlying issue for a number of health concerns, including irregular periods, acne, PCOS, thyroid disorders, and chronic fatigue.

 Seed cycling is one of the easiest ways you can support your hormones in a gentle, yet effective way.
 This simple practice helps support balanced hormone levels, reduces PMS symptoms, boosts fertility and can help stimulate menstruation if it’s absent (amenorrhea).
 While seed cycling alone isn’t a cure-all, when incorporated consistently (especially with other hormone stabling practices) it’s a great way to take advantage of the healing powers in food.
 Read on to learn all about seed cycling and how to incorporate it into your daily routine.

 Seed cycling is the practice of eating specific seeds during the two main phases of your menstrual cycle (follicular and luteal) to help promote the healthy balance of estrogen and progesterone levels.
-It’s a gentle and completely natural way that helps reduce PMS symptoms, boost fertility, and can help stimulate menstruation if it’s absent (amenorrhea), and other symptoms as a result of hormonal imbalances.
+It’s a gentle and completely natural way to reduce PMS symptoms, boost fertility, and can help stimulate menstruation if it’s absent (amenorrhea), and other symptoms as a result of hormonal imbalances.

 Seed cycling can be used at any stage of a woman’s life (including post-menopause).
 However, it’s especially beneficial when coming off of hormonal birth control or struggling with post-birth control syndrome symptoms like acne, irregular periods or missing periods, or PMS.

-To better understand seed cycling, you need to understand the two main phases of your menstrual cycle.
-The first 14 days of your menstrual cycle makes up the follicular phase, while the following 14 days make up the luteal phase.
-When your hormone levels are balanced, estrogen rises during the first half of your cycle whereas progesterone levels rise (while estrogen levels slowly decline) during the second half of your cycle.
+When your hormone levels are balanced, estrogen rises during the first half of your cycle.
+During the second half of your cycle progesterone levels rise while estrogen levels slowly decline.
 An imbalance between estrogen and progesterone can contribute to PMS symptoms, menstrual cramps, acne, short luteal phases, anovulation, irregular cycles, and amenorrhea.

 -